 In addition, several sections in the NEC specifically prohibit product types that are not permitted to be reconditioned or rebuilt.

-The general UL guide information for each product category with a rebuilt certification program identifies the applicable requirements and the specific marking for products rebuilt under the program.
-Only rebuilt products that bear the UL Mark, together with the word "Rebuilt," "Refurbished," "Remanufactured," "Reconditioned" or "Renovated," have been investigated by UL to the applicable certification requirements.
+The general UL Solutions guide information for each product category with a rebuilt certification program identifies the applicable requirements and the specific marking for products rebuilt under the program.
+Only rebuilt products that bear the UL Mark, together with the word "Rebuilt," "Refurbished," "Remanufactured," "Reconditioned" or "Renovated," have been investigated by UL Solutions to the applicable certification requirements.

 For example, rebuilt hazardous location motors may be Certified (Listed) under the product category Motors and Generators, Rebuilt for Use in Hazardous Locations (PTKQ).
 The guide information for PTKQ details that products covered under the category will be identified with the UL Mark and the phrase “Rebuilt Electric Motor for Hazardous Locations.”